GroupAKainos/GroupA_API/README.md

 1. Run `mvn clean install -DskipTests=true` to build your application
 1. Start application with `java -jar target/JavaWebService-1.0-SNAPSHOT.jar server config.yml`
-1. To check that your application is running enter url `http://localhost:8080`

 Swagger
 ---